ccmitchellusa/ibmcloud-agents/README.md

 # ☁️ IBM Cloud Base Agent 🤖 *(A2A compliant)*

 The base AI agent for building IBM Cloud agents that have built-in access to IBM Cloud CLI commands as MCP tools.
-The heart of this agent is found in `ibmcloud_base_agent/agent.py`, which has the 🧠llm, 🛠️ibmcloud mcp server tool configuration, and agent 📃instructions.
+The heart of this agent is found in `ibmcloud_base_agent/agent.py`, which has:

+- 🧠llm connection
+- 🛠️ibmcloud mcp server tool configuration
+- 🕵️agent 📃instructions.

 ## Features